-The project would not decrease existing water quality conditions in the project vicinity because effective combinations of temporary and permanent erosion and sediment control would be implemented as a component of the project.
-In addition, the project would include Caltrans standard measures, and Best

-Management Practices would be implemented during construction to avoid and minimize potential impacts to water quality.
+The project is not anticipated to decrease existing water quality conditions in the project vicinity as effective Caltrans standard measures and Best Management Practices will be implemented during construction to avoid and minimize potential impacts to water quality.
+[The following text has been added since the draft environmental document was circulated.]
+Therefore, the project is consistent with this policy.

-Santa Cruz County Local Coastal Plan Chapter 5, Objective 5.10 Visual Resources
+Objective 5.10 Visual Resources